Ro raises $500M to grow its remote and in-home primary care platform – TechCrunch

 Healthcare tech startup Ro has raised $500 million to help fuel continued growth of its hybrid telehealth/in-home primary care platform, which also includes a growing pharmacy business as the company pursues a strategy of vertical integration to optimize delivery and reduce costs for clients.
-The company’s latest raise is a Series D round, and means it has now raised over $876 million since its 2017 founding.
+The company’s latest raise is a Series D round, and means it has now raised more than $876 million since its 2017 founding.

 That may seem like a lot of money, but as Ro co-founder and CEO Zachariah Reitano told me in an interview, it’s actually “peanuts” when it comes to the healthcare industry — which is part of why they founded the company in the first place.

 “Sometimes people talk about how great it is to be in the healthcare arena, in tech circles,” Reitano said.
-“They say, ‘Oh, healthcare is a $4 trillion market – it’s so massive.’
+“They say, ‘Oh, healthcare is a $4 trillion market — it’s so massive.’
 But that’s the worst thing in the entire world; it’s awful how large it is.
-And I think what we have the opportunity to cut it in half with technology.”
+And I think that we have the opportunity to cut it in half with technology.”

 That’s what Reitano says will be the primary focus of this round of funding: Fueling its efforts around vertical integration of healthcare services and technology, to further the eventual end goal of reducing costs to patients through the efficiencies realized in that process.